kennen00/kennen00.github.io/index.md

 # Welcome to my website!

 Hi.
-I'm Kennen DeRenard, and I am a first year computer science student at UC Riverside.
+I'm Kennen DeRenard, and I am a second year computer science student at UC Riverside.